-For the first quarter of 2018, the gross profit increase was primarily driven by higher merchandise margin dollars related to the increase in net sales, partially offset by higher occupancy expenses due to investments in store real estate and distribution and fulfillment expenses related to higher direct channel sales.
+For the second quarter of 2018, the gross profit increase was driven by higher merchandise margin dollars related to the increase in net sales, partially offset by higher occupancy expenses due to investments in store real estate and distribution and fulfillment expenses related to higher direct channel sales.

-The gross profit rate increase was primarily driven by buying and occupancy leverage on higher net sales.
+The gross profit rate decrease was driven by channel mix and higher distribution and fulfillment expenses.